Threshold of originality: Taiwan

-Logos composed of typeface texts are uncopyrightable in Taiwan.

 Taiwanese court ruled that a simple typeface with traditional elements like Chaotian Temple logos are uncopyrightable in Taiwan.

 While the threshold of originality (原創性) is not defined in Taiwan's copyright law, it is used in practice.
-It is divided into "originality" (原始性) and "creativity" (創作性) which are under the influence of Japan (that is under the influence of Germany) and the United States.
+It is divided into "originality" (原始性) and "creativity" (創作性), which are derived from American, German, and Japanese legal systems.
 The Taiwan Intellectual Property Office describes that independently created works with "minimal creativity" are eligible for copyright protection, and courts in practice described that the threshold is refilled when "the works are recognisable from previous works that can show the creators' individuality by common sense of the society".

 The threshold of originality in Taiwan will vary by court.
-Criminal justice tends to have a higher threshold to protect defendant.
+Criminal justice tends to have a higher threshold to protect the defendant.
 Whether photographic works are copyrightable is usually affected by the debate.
 In case law, Sunshow (双手機電), a Chinese manufacturer, won the case for the design of their logo, which consisted of a graphic and a typeface.
-The Intellectual Property and Commercial Court (智慧財產及商業法院) ruled that while the graphic part of the logo is copyrightable, its typeface is not, thus is below the threshold of originality.
+The Intellectual Property and Commercial Court (智慧財產及商業法院) ruled that while the graphic part of the logo was copyrightable, its typeface was not, and thus it was below the threshold of originality.
 In addition, traditional images are under the threshold of originality, and not protected by copyright.